uvarc/rc-website/content/form/storage.md

   </div>
   <div class="col form-item form-group">
   <div class="alert alert-warning">
-    Due to Covid related delays in the data center we are unable to accommodate new Project storage requests at this time.
-We are working on bringing new storage capacity online as quickly as possible.
+     Due to unexpected delays caused by the pandemic, RC engineers have been unable to complete a major storage system capacity expansion scheduled for October 2020.
+Therefore, effective immediately, RC is temporarily suspending the creation and expansion of project and value storage shares until the upgrade has been completed.
+The upgrade is expected to be completed by November 1.
+We apologize for the inconvenience.
   </div>
   </div>
   <hr size=1 />